Amauriotjr/Best-Recipe-Agent/README.md

 - extracts source URLs;
 - removes duplicate recipes;
 - removes invalid recipes;
-- converts the data into the internal format;
+- converts the data into the internal project format;
-- saves the result in `data/recipes.json`;
+- saves the result locally in `data/recipes.json`;
 - creates an import summary in `data/recipes_import_summary.json`.

 The ingredient cleaning process removes: